-(4) Visitor parking, whether disabled accessible or metered, free of charge whenever:
+(a) Visitor parking, whether disabled accessible or metered, free of charge whenever:

-(a) A Disabled State Employee visits a state facility,
+(A) A Disabled State Employee visits a state facility;

-(b) The visited state facility is not the employee's Official Station, and
+(B) The visited state facility is not the employee's Official Station, and

-(c) A valid DMV parking placard is properly displayed.
+(C) A valid DMV parking placard is properly displayed.

-If the State Employee is not registered with the Department for a parking space in a Parking Facility, then this policy does not apply to Parking Facilities within three square blocks of the block on which the State Employee's Official Station sits.
+(b) If the State Employee is not registered with the Department for a parking space in a Parking Facility, then this policy does not apply to Parking Facilities within three square blocks of the block on which the State Employee's Official Station sits.